DeclanOnuoha/Why-Patients-Don-t-Show-Up-A-No-Show-Appointment-Analysis/README.md

-# Why Patients Don't Show-Up: A No-Show Appointment Analysis
+# Why Patients Don't Show Up: A No-Show Appointment Analysis
 ![Picture of a doctor with a patient](hospital.jpg)
 ## 1. INTRODUCTION
-This project analyzes a real-world dataset originating from Brazil, which contains records of over 110,000 individual medical appointments.
-The dataset is designed to examine patient attendance behavior, specifically focusing on identifying the factors that influence whether or not a patient honors their scheduled medical appointment.
+This project analyses a real-world dataset originating from Brazil, which contains records of over 110,000 individual medical appointments.
+The dataset is designed to examine patient attendance behaviour, specifically focusing on identifying the factors that influence whether or not a patient honours their scheduled medical appointment.
 Each record corresponds to a single appointment and includes a range of attributes that could potentially affect attendance outcomes.
-These features span both categorical and numerical types, such as patient age, gender, neighborhood, and the presence of underlying health conditions like hypertension, diabetes, and alcoholism.
+These features span both categorical and numerical types, such as patient age, gender, neighbourhood, and the presence of underlying health conditions like hypertension, diabetes, and alcoholism.
 Additionally, the data captures whether the patient received a reminder via SMS and if they are enrolled in a social welfare program (scholarship).
 The primary variable of interest, labeled "No-show", serves as the target outcome.
 It indicates patient attendance status—where a value of "No" signifies that the patient was present for the appointment, and "Yes" indicates a missed appointment.
-By exploring these variables, the project seeks to uncover actionable insights that can help healthcare providers reduce no-show rates, optimize resource allocation, and ultimately enhance the efficiency and reliability of healthcare delivery systems.
+By exploring these variables, the project seeks to uncover actionable insights that can help healthcare providers reduce no-show rates, optimise resource allocation, and ultimately enhance the efficiency and reliability of healthcare delivery systems.
 Understanding what influences patient no-shows can help improve healthcare delivery and resource planning.

 ## 2. GOALS
-By analyzing the patterns and relationships among these features, this project aims to uncover meaningful insights into what contributes to patient no-shows.
+By analysing the patterns and relationships among these features, this project aims to uncover meaningful insights into what contributes to patient no-shows.
 These insights could help healthcare providers improve scheduling strategies, reduce missed appointments, and enhance overall patient care.

 ## 3. KEY QUESTIONS
 - How many patients miss their appointments?